Torrey Craig NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- On defense the Magic gave up 114.0 points per contest last year, 15th in the NBA.
+- Defensively, the Magic gave up 114 points per game last year, 15th in the NBA.

-- Looking at assists, the Magic were 19th in the league defensively last year, giving up 25.9 per game.
+- Conceding an average of 25.9 assists last year, the Magic were the 19th-ranked squad in the league.

-- Looking at three-point defense, the Magic were 25th in the NBA last year, allowing 13.0 makes per game.
+- Looking at three-point defense, the Magic were ranked 25th in the NBA last season, conceding 13 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!